-Although the United States produces only about 6-7 percent of the world’s wheat, it is a major wheat exporter.
+Although the United States typically produces only about 6-7 percent of the world’s wheat, it is a major wheat exporter.
 While it recently ceded the dominant role in world wheat exports to Russia and the European Union, the United States routinely ranks among the top three global wheat exporters.
 Rising global populations and incomes, especially in low- and middle-income countries, encouraged the expansion of world wheat consumption and—concurrently—global wheat trade.
-Despite expanding global wheat trade, the U.S share of global wheat exports is trending lower, estimated at around 11 percent for the 2021/22 wheat international trade year (July–June).
+Despite expanding global wheat trade, the U.S share of global wheat exports is trending lower, estimated at around 10 percent for the 2021/22 wheat international trade year (July–June).

 Methods of estimating U.S. wheat imports and exports by class are outlined here: Wheat by Class Trade Estimation Methods